caporaso-lab/developing-with-qiime2/book/ci/how-to-guides/publicize.md

 ## Help others understand how your tool will help them

 Everyone is busy.
-While a lot of us would love to spend time experimenting with cool things people are making, ultimately we don't have time and we tend to only invest time in discovering and learning the things that are going to advance *our* priorities.
+While a lot of us would love to spend time experimenting with cool things people are making, ultimately we don't have time and we tend to only invest time in discovering and learning the things that are *very obviously going to advance our priorities*.
 When you're marketing your tool to someone, start by making it clear how it can advance their priorities.
-This is about them, not you.
+This is primarily about them and their goals - not you and your goals.
 You're selling, and you're hoping they're buying.

 Ideally, show them - don't tell them - how your tool will advance their priorities.